 - There may be a breach of director duties.

-There are various options available to deal with company disputes.
+There are various options available for our shareholder dispute lawyers to deal with different company disputes.

 1. Negotiation or Mediation